aaliomer/c--/README.md

 - DSL's not as a goal, but as a consequence of macros.
 - compiles fast! use regular grammar and modular compilation. think zig
 - type inference. no one needs to type all that crap.
 We have IDE's
+- one or two ways to do one thing (instead of super opinionated languages)